Keeping the Story Going: Honoring Investigative Reporter Jeff German

 On September 2, 2022, German was found stabbed to death outside his home in Las Vegas.
 He was 69.
 His alleged killer, a Clark County, Nevada, elected official named Robert Telles, was arrested just five days later.
 German had written a series of stories examining claims that Telles, head of the Office of Public Administration, was bullying his staff and having an inappropriate relationship with one of his employees.
 According to Telles’ arrest report, he was upset over the stories German had written about him.

-Just before he died, German had started pulling at the threads of a story about a Ponzi scheme that had targeted members of the Church of Latter-day Saints.
+Just before he died, German had started pulling at the threads of a story about a Ponzi scheme that had targeted members of The Church of Jesus Christ of Latter-day Saints.
 He never got to finish that story, but another journalist, Washington Post reporter, Lizzie Johnson, offered to pick up where German left off.
 The ACFE honored both German and Johnson with the Guardian Award for their investigation of the scheme.
 The Guardian Award is presented annually to a journalist whose determination, perseverance and commitment to the truth has contributed significantly to the fight against fraud.

 Johnson told conference attendees just how meaningful it was to her to take up German’s mantle and finish his story.